-Early on in the class, the self-proclaimed “sex geek,” gave us perhaps the most useful assignment: to schedule an “R&D” night with our partners, in which we’d spend a good 45 minutes exploring their bodies.
+Early on in the class, the self-proclaimed “sex geek,” gave us perhaps the most useful assignment as far as changing the way we get down forever: schedule an “R&D” night (research and development) with your partners, spending a good 45 minutes exploring their bodies.
 (That this was a novel idea for most of the class was duly noted.)
 One reason this is so helpful is that sensitivity and pleasure levels vary greatly from person to person.
 Also because, “We cannot read each other’s minds,” says Mihalko.
 The ability to talk about sex even when you’re feeling ashamed, is the number one tool that couples will take away from his workshops and online courses—that, and lube, he adds.

 I left the class with more knowledge of my own anatomy—including which parts correlate, more or less, with those of the “penis owner”—and an enlightened sense of the penis-owner’s topography, mechanics and sexual perceptions commonly reinforced by cultural norms.